An Oxford or Cambridge application doesn't work in quite the same way as applying to any other university. But just how different is it?

 Here's what to consider when you're trying to choose a college:

-If you can’t decide, you can make an open application where a computer program will allocate you a college.
+If you can’t decide, you can make an open application where the university will allocate you a college.
 Once allocated, your application is treated exactly like any other.